wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication/multi-factor-authentication-get-started-server-iis.md

 5. Check the Require Multi-Factor Authentication user match box if all users have been or will be imported into the Server and subject to multi-factor authentication.
 If a significant number of users have not yet been imported into the Server and/or will be exempt from multi-factor authentication, leave the box unchecked.
 6. If the page variables cannot be detected automatically, click the Specify Manually… button in the Auto-Configure Form-Based Website dialog box.
 7. In the Add Form-Based Website dialog box, enter the URL to the login page in the Submit URL field and enter an Application name (optional).
 The Application name appears in Azure Multi-Factor Authentication reports and may be displayed within SMS or Mobile App authentication messages.
 See the help file for more information on the Submit URL.
 8. Select the correct Request format.
-This is set to “POST or GET” for most web applications.
+This is set to “POST or GET” for most web sites.
 9. Enter the Username variable, Password variable and Domain variable (if it appears on the login page).
 You may need to navigate to the login page in a web browser, right-click on the page and select “View Source” to find the names of the input boxes within the page.
 10. Check the Require Azure Multi-Factor Authentication user match box if all users have been or will be imported into the Server and subject to multi-factor authentication.
 If a significant number of users have not yet been imported into the Server and/or will be exempt from multi-factor authentication, leave the box unchecked.
 See the help file for additional information on this feature.
 11. Click the Advanced… button to review advanced settings, including the ability to select a custom denial page file, to cache successful authentications to the website for a period of time using cookies and to select whether to authenticate the primary credentials against the Windows Domain, an LDAP directory or a RADIUS server.
 When complete click the OK button to return to the Add Form-Based Website dialog box.
 See the help file for more information on the advanced settings.